 - Last updated:

 Drivers on the Sunshine Coast should be aware of the local parking rules.
-Parking on the Sunshine Coast is regulated by local laws and the Transport Operations Road Use Management Act.
+Parking on the Sunshine Coast is regulated by local laws, the Transport Operations Road Use Management Act and the Transport Operations (Road Use Management-Road Rules) Regulation 2009.
 It is the driver's responsibility to know and comply with these rules.